pagkly/Zed/Investopedia4/Pareto Principle Definition.md

 The original observation of the Pareto Principle was linked to the relationship between [[wealth]](https://www.investopedia.com/terms/w/wealth.asp) and population.
 According to what Pareto observed, 80% of the land in Italy was owned by 20% of the population.
 After surveying a number of other countries, he found the same applied abroad.
 For the most part, the Pareto Principle is an observation that things in life are not always distributed evenly.

-The [](https://www.investopedia.com/video/play/pareto-principle-8020-rule/) Pareto Principle can be applied in a wide range of areas such as manufacturing, management, and [[human resources]](https://www.investopedia.com/terms/h/humanresources.asp).
+The [](https://www.investopedia.com/video/play/pareto-principle-8020-rule/) Pareto Principle can be applied in a wide range of areas such as [[Manufacturing|manufacturing]], management, and [[human resources]](https://www.investopedia.com/terms/h/humanresources.asp).
 For instance, the efforts of 20% of a corporation's staff could drive 80% of the firm's [[profits]](https://www.investopedia.com/terms/p/profit.asp).
 The Pareto Principle can be applied especially those businesses that are client-service based.
 It has been adopted by a variety of coaching and customer relationship management (CRM) software programs.

 It can also be applied on a personal level.
 Time management is the most common use for the Pareto Principle, as most people tend to thinly spread out their time instead of focusing on the most important tasks.
 In terms of personal time management, 80% of your work-related output could come from only 20% of your time at work.